-50. DAIRY CATTLE.
+250. (50.)
+DAIRY CATTLE.
 Fall or spring term.
 Credit three hours.
 Lectures: fall term, T Th 8; spring term, T Th 10.
 Morrison 146.
 Laboratory, M or Th 2-4:30.
 Fall term, Morrison 163 and Livestock Pavilion.
 Spring term, Morrison 174 and Livestock Pavilion.
 It is preferred that two-year students register for this course in the spring term.
-Fall term, Assistant Professor SCHMIDT and assistants: spring term, Professor - and assistants.
+Assistant Professor MERBILL.

-Some of the economic aspects of the dairy industry; study of dairy breeds; factors in breeding and development of dairy cattle; milking methods and milk-production problems; efficient feeding; and care, management, and health of the dairy herd.
+Some of the economic aspects of the dairy industry; study of dairy breeds; factors in breeding and development of dairy cattle; milkng methods and milk-production problems; efficient feeding; and care, management, and health of the dairy herd.
 Practice in selection, herd management, formulating of rations, planning of breeding programs, and keeping of records.

-51. DAIRY-CATTLE JUDGING.
+251. (51.)
+DAIRY-CATTLE SELECTION AND TYPE EVALUATION.
 Spring term.
-Credit two hours.
-Prerequisite, Course 50.
+Credit three hours.
 Practice, W 2-4:30 and S 10-12:30.
-(In the last half of the semester, the Wednesday meetings are discontinued, and the class meets all day Saturday.)
-Live-stock Pavilion.
+Livestock Pavilion.
 Professor TRIMBERGER.